Enable FIPS 140-2 mode with storage zones controller configuration

 - In the pane on the right, double-click System cryptography: Use FIPS compliant algorithms for encryption, hashing, and signing.

-Enabling the preceding setting may affect all applications on the machine.
+Enabling the preceding setting might affect all applications on the machine.

 - In the dialog box that appears, click Enabled, click Apply, and then click OK.